Housing Advisory Board

 The board consists of members who represent specific categories:

-- Representative of the Economic Development Commission: Vacant
+- Representative of the Economic Development Advisory Commission: Vacant

-- Representative of the Industrial Development Authority: Betsy Self, Chair
+- Representative of the Economic Development Authority: Betsy Self, Chair

 - Representative of the Affordable Dwelling Unit Advisory Board: Dwight Stonerook